kj89/testnet_manuals/ssv/README.md

 ```

 ### Choose execution and consensus clients and endpoints from grafana
+Go through configuration process.
-I prefer geth + lighthouse setup.
-Also you have to choose infura fallback endpoints
+Select geth + lighthouse setup.
+Also you have to add infura fallback endpoints

 ### Generate operator keys
 ```